Wrench56/pester/readme.md

 # Pyster - a python unit testing library

 Pyster is an easy to use python unit tester.
 The main idea behind it is to provide a user friendly unit testing library for python.
-The library offers three different kind of testing types however each of the types can output the same message, statistic.
+The library offers two different kind of testing types however both of the types offer the same functionality.
 The only difference is the way of implementation.

 ## 1. Class based unit testing